acacioas/facebook-redirect-remover-userscript/README.md

 # FaceBook media redirect remover

+A fork of the original userscript, to be able to remove redirects to any application request, no matter what type

+Bellow the original description:

 This is a [UserScript](http://en.wikipedia.org/wiki/Greasemonkey) that removes those annoying redirections that force you to give applications access to your data before you read or view the content.